cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment1.md

 title: Assignment 1
 ---

-For the first assignment, you will be setting up a basic server with 3 endpoints as follows:
+For the first assignment, you will be setting up a basic server with 3 simple GET endpoints.

 ## Set up your project

+First, let's set up your first Node project!

-To create a project, first make a folder for your assignment code using `mkdir a1` and change into that directory with `cd a1`.
+To create a project, first make a folder for your assignment code using `mkdir a1` in terminal and change into that directory with `cd a1`.
 You can then use the command `code .` to open that folder in VSCode (install VSCode [here](https://code.visualstudio.com/)).
 You can also just open it in VSCode from the application directly.

 Set up the yarn project by running `yarn init -y` in that `a1` folder.
 Add the necessary dependencies `express`, `typescript`, `ts-node`, `@types/node`, `@types/express` by running: